oblivioncth/CLIFp/README.md

 See the full command/options list for more information.

 **Direct Execution:**
 The more legacy approach is to use the **run** command with the **--app** and **--param** switches.
-This will start Flashpoints webserver and then start the application specified with the provided parameters:
+This will start Flashpoint's webserver and then start the application specified with the provided parameters:

     CLIFp run --app="FPSoftware\Flash\flashplayer_32_sa.exe" --param="http://www.mowa.org/work/buttons/buttons_art/basic.swf"